trealla-prolog/trealla/README.md

-Special thanks to [Xin Wang](https://github.com/dram) for providing the testing framework, for the initial push to get serious and for being the first to take this work (in it's nascent form) seriously.
+Special thanks to [Xin Wang](https://github.com/dram) for providing the testing framework, for the initial push to get serious and for being the first to take this work (in it's original form) seriously.

 Special thanks to [Paulo Moura](https://github.com/pmoura) for his patience and sleuthing in the quest for Trealla to run his Logtalk project.